Koha-Community/kohadocs/source/serials.rst

       |image749|

--  If you have added a :ref:`custom subscription field <custom-subscription-fields-label>`, it will be editable above the buttons at the bottom of the screen
+-  If you have added a :ref:`custom field <additional-fields-label>`, it will be editable above the buttons at the bottom of the screen

    |image1274|